Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Data Selection and Characterization

 \section{Data Selection and Characterization}

-In this section, we describe the cut-off criteria to select reliable \gaia\ DR3 and \galex\ NUV data and the selection procedures of WD--MS candidate binaries in this study.
+In this section, we describe the cut-off criteria to select reliable \gaia\ DR3 and \galex\ NUV data and the selection procedures of WDMS candidate binaries in this study.
 Furthermore, we also discuss the estimation of the stellar properties of both companions of these binaries.